kuvivek/drivingTheoryInGermany/README.md

 not allowed to cross the lane boundary can drive past my vehicle unhindered.

 413. Your car has an engine fault and must be towed away with a tow rope.
 What must you be aware of?
-❌Driving licence class BE is the minimum required in order to tow a car
+❌ Driving licence class BE is the minimum required in order to tow a car
 ✅ A malfunctioning car with assisted steering is difficult to steer
 ✅ When towing an electric vehicle, it is necessary to following the manufacturer’s guidelines
 **Comment**:  There are a few things to consider when towing.
-A steering aid (power steering) only works when the engine is running.
+A steering aid (power steering) only works when the engine is
+running.
 If the engine fails, steering becomes difficult.
-Special conditions apply to electric vehicles: Always follow the manufacturer's instructions
+Special conditions apply to electric vehicles: Always follow the
+manufacturer's instructions

 414. Where is parking prohibited?
-❌On priority roads within built-up areas
+❌ On priority roads within built-up areas
 ✅ At the edge of the roadway if this would prevent others from using designated parking areas
 ✅ On priority roads outside built-up areas
 **Comment**:  Anyone who leaves their vehicle or stops for longer than 3 minutes is parking.
 Parking is not permitted everywhere.